maxproske/learn-aws/README.md

 - Auto-scale servers across multiple availability zones and without Kubernetes
 - Good to know how companies that exclusively use AWS function
+- Their managed Kubernetes (EKS) allows you to use serverless (Fargate) for burst workloads.

 ## Not Cool Things